dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 </VersionBlock>

-Because the results of selectors are immutable, the filter side panel is not available with this search method.

 When searching with selector methods, you can also use [graph operators](/reference/node-selection/graph-operators).
-For example, `+orders` returns all the parents of `orders`.
-This functionality is not available for keyword search.
+For example, `+orders` returns all of the nodes upstream of `orders` and `orders+1` returns just the nodes immediately downstream (the children) of `orders`.

 You can use multiple selector methods in your search query with [set operators](/reference/node-selection/set-operators).
 A space implies a union set operator and a comma for an intersection.
 For example:
 - `resource_type:metric,tag:nightly` &mdash; Returns metrics with the tag `nightly`